popcorn-kernel/popcorn/CONTRIBUTING.md

 ### Issues

-If you are expiriancing some kind of issue or you have an idea, tell us!
+If you are experiencing some kind of issue or you have an idea, tell us!
 Open an issue in the issues tab and explain it.
 Make sure that you are giving all the information you have.

 #### Create a new issue